the-Jinxist/golang-backend-masterclass/README.md

 Day 20:

 We created a new migration with the new postgresql code generated from the dbdiagram.io model.
 Using the command `migrate create -ext sql -dir {directory-to-your-migration-files} -seq {name-of-migration}`.
 We're adding a new table called users and working on the migration

+Day 21:

+Finished writing up the SQL commands for the migrate up and migrate down for the new `users` table.